The information below has been gathered to assist you with building safer, stronger homes and communities.

 Rebuilding homes or businesses after a disaster is the right time to incorporate techniques to prevent future disaster damages.
 The following resources provide in-depth information on the destructive forces of certain hazards and techniques for building disaster-resistant structures.
-Additional resources, free publications, and design guidance can be found through the Building Science Branch.
+Additional resources, free publications and design guidance can be found through the Building Science Branch.

 Protect Your Home or Business

-The FEMA How-To Series was developed by the Building Science Branch to instruct property owners and contractors about construction techniques to protect your property, home, or business from disaster with short, easy-to-understand pamphlets.
+The FEMA How to Series was developed by the Building Science Branch to instruct property owners and contractors about construction techniques to protect your property, home or business from disaster with short, easy-to-understand pamphlets.
 The pamphlets provide information on a range of hazards, including fire, flooding, earthquakes, and high winds.

 Mitigation Best Practices

 FEMA’s Best Practices and Case Studies Portfolio is a web-based repository of stories about individuals who avoided losses and damages during hazard events thanks to sound mitigation planning and projects.
 The portfolio shares effective mitigation strategies and practices to increase public awareness and to compel citizens to take action and lessen the impact of disasters.

 FEMA’s Mitigation Assessment Team (MAT) assembles quickly to assess the performance of buildings and related infrastructure in the aftermath of disaster.
 This combination of construction, engineering and hazard experts determine which construction techniques and materials withstood the forces of the hazard and which did not.
 The MAT experts document their findings and recommend building techniques to mitigate future damages in several post-disaster MAT reports.